aidancollins13/introml/README.md

 # Introduction to Machine Learning in Python
+# This is my copy of the repo with the finished labs - Aidan

 This repository provides instructional material for machine learning in python.
 The material is used for two classes taught at NYU Tandon